James Baldwin: Social and political activism

-Baldwin returned to the United States in the summer of 1957 while the civil rights legislation of that year was being debated in Congress.
+Baldwin returned to the United States in the summer of 1957, while the civil rights legislation of that year was being debated in Congress.
 He had been powerfully moved by the image of a young girl, Dorothy Counts, braving a mob in an attempt to desegregate schools in Charlotte, North Carolina, and Partisan Review editor Philip Rahv had suggested he report on what was happening in the American South.
 Baldwin was nervous about the trip but he made it, interviewing people in Charlotte (where he met Martin Luther King Jr.), and Montgomery, Alabama.
 The result was two essays, one published in Harper's magazine ("The Hard Kind of Courage"), the other in Partisan Review ("Nobody Knows My Name").
 Subsequent Baldwin articles on the movement appeared in Mademoiselle, Harper's, The New York Times Magazine, and The New Yorker, where in 1962 he published the essay that he called "Down at the Cross", and the New Yorker called "Letter from a Region of My Mind".
 Along with a shorter essay from The Progressive, the essay became The Fire Next Time.

 While he wrote about the movement, Baldwin aligned himself with the ideals of the Congress of Racial Equality (CORE) and the Student Nonviolent Coordinating Committee (SNCC).
-Joining CORE gave him the opportunity to travel across the American South lecturing on his views of racial inequality.
+Joining CORE allowed him to travel across the South, lecturing on racial inequality.
 His insights into both the North and South gave him a unique perspective on the racial problems the United States was facing.

 In 1963 he conducted a lecture tour of the South for CORE, traveling to Durham and Greensboro in North Carolina, and New Orleans.
-During the tour, he lectured to students, white liberals, and anyone else listening about his racial ideology, an ideological position between the "muscular approach" of Malcolm X and the nonviolent program of Martin Luther King, Jr. Baldwin expressed the hope that socialism would take root in the United States.
+During the tour, he lectured to students, white liberals, and anyone else listening about his racial ideology, an ideological position between the "muscular approach" of Malcolm X and the nonviolent program of Martin Luther King Jr. Baldwin expressed the hope that socialism would take root in the United States:

 It is certain, in any case, that ignorance, allied with power, is the most ferocious enemy justice can have.